EOKA: Turkish reactions

-In August 1955, Adnan Menderes the Turkish president at the time, announced that Turkey wouldn't accept any change in the status quo of Cyprus which were not in Turkeys interests.
-In Turkey, the public opinion was un-eased.
-Rumors were spreading in Turkish media that a slaughter of the Turkish Cypriot community was likely to occur.
-Though they were unfounded they led to nationalist reactions in the country and the government-sponsored anti-Greek Istanbul pogrom of September 1955.
-At the same time, during the London Trilateral Conference between Britain, Turkey and Greece, an agreement failed to materialize due to Turkish intransigence.
-During a meeting between the end of August and 7 September 1955, Turkey also argued that if the status quo of Cyprus under a British administration would not be respected, the whole Treaty of Lausanne would be questionable.
+In August 1955, Adnan Menderes, the then Turkish prime minister, announced that Turkey would not accept any changes in the status of Cyprus that were not in Turkey's interests.
+In Turkey, public opinion was inflamed.
+Rumours spread in Turkish media that a slaughter of the Turkish Cypriot community was likely to occur; these were not totally unfounded, for in that June there had been a huge bomb explosion in the Turkish section of Nicosia, and Turkish Cypriot community leader Fazil Kucuk began receiving death threats.
+The increased tensions led to nationalist reactions in the country and the government-sponsored anti-Greek Istanbul pogrom of September 1955.
+At the same time, during the London Trilateral Conference between Britain, Turkey, and Greece, an agreement failed to materialize due to Turkish concerns that what Greece meant by self-determination was an eventual annexation.
+During a meeting between the end of August and 7 September 1955, Turkey also argued that if the status of Cyprus under a British administration would not be respected, the whole Treaty of Lausanne would be questionable.

 From October 1955 to March 1956 (Operation Forward Victory, phase I)

-The new British governor John Harding arrived at October 3.
+The new British governor John Harding arrived at 3 October.
 Harding sought to meet Archbishop Makarios, and both agreed on commencing what became known as Harding-Makarios negotiations.
 Increased security and stepping up military might was of Harding's priorities.
-On November 26, Harding declared a State of Emergency – that meant, amongst other things, implementation of the death penalty for non-fatality crimes.
+On 26 November, Harding declared a State of Emergency – that meant, amongst other things, implementation of the death penalty for non-fatality crimes.
 Repressive legislation and troop reinforcements did not succeed.
 The Greek Cypriot population was hostile and the Special Branch was neutered.
 The British response was large-scale cordon and search operations which rarely resulted in arrests or the discovery of arms caches, but which invariably alienated those whose houses were searched or who were roughed up and dragged off to be screened.
 Collective punishments, far from undermining support for EOKA, only succeeded in making the Greek Cypriots more hostile to British rule.
-Moreover, Harding viewed Cyprus very much as a pawn in the Cold War global situation: on December 13 he banned AKEL and detained 128 of its leading members, effectively crippling the only political party in Cyprus that opposed EOKA.
+Moreover, Harding viewed Cyprus very much as a pawn in the Cold War global situation: on 13 December he banned AKEL and detained 128 of its leading members, effectively crippling the only political party in Cyprus that opposed EOKA.